jonas-hurst/ogh-ss25-hackathon-canopy/README.md

 Details for this hackathon can be found on [kaggle](https://www.kaggle.com/competitions/canopy-height-mapping-using-google-aef-embeddings/overview)

+Thanks to the awesome people at [OpenGeoHub](https://opengeohub.org/) in the Netherlands for organizing this summer school and the hackathon!

 ## Approach

 To estimate canopy height, I use a simple MLP using an input layer, one hidden layer,